kvarak/dnd/docs/_Folk/dragonfolk.md

 - ### Barbarian
     Raging dragonfolk often give in completely to their draconic rage.
 While raging, you can bite, rip and tear as if you had a natural weapon dealing 1d4 piercing or slashing damage.
 If attacking only with natural weapons while raging, you may make an additional attack using a ***bonus action*** as if wielding an off-hand weapon.

-    In addition, while raging, you can reduce spend 10 Fury to use your breath weapon without spending its use.
+    In addition, while raging, you can spend 10 Fury to use your breath weapon without spending its use.
 If you do, add your rage damage bonus to the damage it deals.

     <hr class="dividerinfolk">